 - First, skills determine whether they CAN perform.
 That’s mostly easy and straightforward and we already have a focus on getting this down pack, e.g. qualifications, CVs,work samples, interviews, etc.

 - What we don’t really hold of early on is, WILL they?
 Candidates may have all the needed skills and present well, but lack the personal attributes and fit to the particular role.
 There’s no point hiring someone who can do the work but a poor fit – you’ll just get short-term performers who leave quickly.

 2. Creating the right environment -> Do you have the right employee engagement insights?

 Employee engagement tools are becoming increasingly popular to help leaders create the right organisational culture and environment, by identifying which areas in your business are engaging or disengaging your employees.
 Afterall, if the work environment is poor, it doesn’t matter how great the people you hire are – nobody will be the right fit.
 Great employees will still leave.

 Employee engagement isn’t all there is to a high performing workforce.
 It is all too common for businesses to have invested all that effort into engagement initiatives but find that things don’t seem to improve beyond a certain point.

-Start by looking at and reviewing the source, hiring people who are the right fit based on objective data and tools, rather than continuing to accept subjective processes as they are “good enough for now”.
-Be future ready.
-Get people who help to build the environment you are aiming to build – not dilute it.
+Start by looking at and reviewing decisions at the source, hiring people who are the right fit by ensuring you always have objective data and tools, rather than continuing to accept subjective processes as “they are good enough for now”.
+Get people who support building the environment you’ve put effort into building, rather than diluting it.